-Obstetrics and Gynaecology represents the most challenging and exciting frontier in medicine.
-In Gynaecology the main areas of interest are in endometriosis and endoscopic surgery.
+Obstetrics and Gynecology represents the most challenging and exciting frontier in medicine.
+In Gynecology the main areas of interest are in endometriosis and endoscopic surgery.

 The department academics provide treatment and care for women with normal and high-risk pregnancies and address a wide range of gynecological and women’s health concerns.

 The department has had a tradition of being the centre of excellence for treatment of medical disorders in pregnancy.
 These include acquired and congenital heart disease, diabetes and other endocrine disorders complicating pregnancy.
 In a single ward round in our high-risk ward at the De Soysa Maternity Hospital one is bound to encounter a number of conditions that would take a long to see in many other settings.